jeamy/asciisky/README.md

 You can try ASCII Sky online at: https://asciisky.eibrain.org/ When switching to a new location for the first time, calculations may take longer because asteroid and comet sky data for that location must be computed and cached first.

+Registration & Accounts
+The login and registration feature is a convenience option for this demo.
+The app can be used fully without logging in.

+When you register, the following data is stored: username, password hash (no plain-text password) and optional user settings such as location, display settings (e.g. horizontal shift), simulated time, brightness filters, color theme and language.
+Without logging in, these settings are only stored locally in your browser (localStorage), not on the server.

+Important: There is no password reset and no support for account recovery.
+If you forget your password, the account cannot be restored – simply create a new account instead.

 ## License